Allied Minds (LON:ALM) Shares Gap Down to $41.00

-Allied Minds PLC (LON:ALM) shares gapped down before the market opened on Thursday .
-The stock had previously closed at $41.00, but opened at $36.40.
-Allied Minds shares last traded at $40.25, with a volume of 43,948 shares changing hands.
+Shares of Allied Minds PLC (LON:ALM) gapped down prior to trading on Wednesday .
+The stock had previously closed at $41.00, but opened at $39.85.
+Allied Minds shares last traded at $40.20, with a volume of 73,689 shares traded.

 Allied Minds plc is a private equity and venture capital firm specializing in pre-seed, seed, start-up, and early stage technology investments.
 The firm prefers to invest across all products, services, and industries with a focus on the life science and technology sector including medical devices, diagnostics, biopharmaceuticals, big data, cyber security, communications, semiconductors, and food safety.